-Motivated by the White House initiative and public suggestions, the National Institute of Standards and Technology (NIST) has accepted the challenge to stimulate collaboration among industry professionals to further the secure and effective adoption of Big Data.
-As one result of NIST's Cloud and Big Data Forum held on January 15-17, 2013, there was strong encouragement for NIST to create a public working group for the development of a Big Data Standards Roadmap.
-Forum participants noted that this roadmap should define and prioritize Big Data requirements, including interoperability, portability, reusability, extensibility, data usage, analytics, and technology infrastructure.
-In doing so, the roadmap would accelerate the adoption of the most secure and effective Big Data techniques and technology.
+- 107 Motivated by the White House initiative and public suggestions, the National Institute of Standards and - 108 Technology (NIST) accepted the challenge to stimulate collaboration among industry professionals to - 109 further the secure and effective adoption of Big Data.
+As one result of NIST's Cloud and Big Data Forum - 110 held on January 15-17, 2013, there was strong encouragement for NIST to create a public working group

+111 for the development of a Big Data Standards Roadmap.
+Forum participants noted that this roadmap

+- should define and prioritize Big Data requirements, including interoperability, portability, reusability, - extensibility, data usage, analytics, and technology infrastructure.
+In doing so, the roadmap would - accelerate the adoption of the most secure and effective Big Data techniques and technology.

-On June 19, 2013, the NIST Big Data Public Working Group (NBD-PWG) was launched with extensive participation by industry, academia, and government from across the nation.
-The scope of the NBD-PWG involves forming a community of interests from all sectors-including industry, academia, and government-with the goal of developing consensus on definitions, taxonomies, secure reference architectures, security and privacy, and, from these, a standards roadmap.
-Such a consensus would create a vendor-neutral, technology- and infrastructure-independent framework that would enable Big Data stakeholders to identify and use the best analytics tools for their processing and visualization requirements on the most suitable computing platform and cluster, while also allowing added value from Big Data service providers.
+115 On June 19, 2013, the NIST Big Data Public Working Group (NBD-PWG) was launched with extensive 116 participation by industry, academia, and government from across the nation.
+The scope of the NBD-PWG involves forming a community of interests from all sectors-including industry, academia, and 117 government-with the goal of developing consensus on definitions, taxonomies, secure reference 118 119 architectures, security and privacy, and, from these, a standards roadmap.
+Such a consensus would create 120 a vendor-neutral, technology- and infrastructure-independent framework that would enable Big Data stakeholders to identify and use the best analytics tools for their processing and visualization requirements 121 122 on the most suitable computing platform and cluster, while also allowing added value from Big Data 123 service providers.

-The NIST Big Data Interoperability Framework (NBDIF) will be released in three versions, which correspond to the three stages of the NBD-PWG work.
-The three stages aim to achieve the following with respect to the NIST Big Data Reference Architecture (NBDRA).
+The NIST Big Data Interoperability Framework (NBDIF) was released in three versions, which correspond to the three stages of the NBD-PWG work.
+Version 3 (current version) of the NBDIF volumes resulted from Stage 3 work with major emphasis on the validation of the NBDRA Interfaces and content enhancement.
+Stage 3 work built upon the foundation created during Stage 2 and Stage 1.
+The current effort documented in this volume reflects concepts developed within the rapidly evolving field of Big Data.
+The three stages (in reverse order) aim to achieve the following with respect to the NIST Big Data Reference Architecture (NBDRA).